polkadot-js/apps/README.md

 4. Install the dependencies by running `yarn`
 5. Ready!
 Now you can launch the UI (assuming you have a local Polkadot Node running), via `yarn run start`
 6. Access the UI via [http://localhost:3000](http://localhost:3000)

-Should you not run a local Node, you can connect to a remote node on the POC-2 network with the `WS_URL` environment variable.
-For example - the apps entry point can be launched with a WebSocket connection to Polkadot POC-2 with `WS_URL=wss://poc-2.polkadot.io:9944 yarn run start` and accessing the application of [http://localhost:3000](http://localhost:3000)

 There are additional environment UI flags that change both the theme and mode -